 - Continue seeking funding for development of incubator facilities across the region.
-Explore the feasibility of developing specialized incubator facilities serving a variety of business types in different areas of Region Q, thereby creating local niches. - Seek funding to strategically market Career Pathways to the community. - Currently there is little to no funding for marketing and most has been through word of mouth between partner organizations and students.
+Explore the feasibility of developing specialized incubator facilities serving a variety of business types in different areas of the region, thereby creating local niches. - Seek funding for strategic outreach of Career Pathways to the community. - Currently there is little to no funding for outreach and most has been through word of mouth between partner organizations and students.